History: Find Primary Sources

 Tertiary sources summarize and synthesize the information in primary and secondary sources to provide background on a topic, idea, or event.
 They may include encyclopedias, handbooks, and biographical dictionaries.

 To find primary sources in the catalog, combine your keyword(s) searching Subject Contains with one or all of the following terms:

 sources OR correspondence OR diaries OR personal narratives OR interviews OR diaries OR facsimiles OR notebooks OR speeches OR manuscripts OR early works to 1800 OR pamphlets

 You can also search for collections of primary sources by adding the following search string to Any field contains:

-sourcebook OR "history in documents" OR "documentary history"
+"primary sources" OR "documentary history" OR sourcebook OR "history in documents" OR "documents in"